 NPC's Honor one of the Most Prestigious Awards in American Journalism

-Charlie Rose, acclaimed broadcast journalist and interviewer, will accept the National Press Club’s most-honored prize, the Fourth Estate Award, at a gala dinner in Washington, D.C.
-He is the 42nd recipient of the Fourth Estate Award, which recognizes a journalist who has made significant contributions to the field as one of the most noted interviewers of his era.
+Charlie Rose, acclaimed broadcast journalist and interviewer, will accept the National Press Club’s most-honored prize, the Fourth Estate Award, at a gala dinner on September 13 in Washington, D.C.
+Rose is the 42nd recipient of the award, which recognizes a journalist who has made significant contributions to the field as one of the most noted interviewers of his era.

 Each weeknight, Rose hosts the program "Charlie Rose" on PBS television stations across the United States.
 He also co-anchors "CBS This Morning" and is a contributing correspondent to "60 Minutes."
 Rose is hailed as one of America's premier interviewers, hosting international political figures, entertainers, artists, athletes, and business leaders.
-He creates programs that introduce new people, explore fresh ideas and illuminate difficult issues.
+He creates programs that introduce new people, explore fresh ideas and illuminate complicated topics.
 He was made a Knight of the French Legion of Honor in 2010, has won numerous awards from the scientific and journalism communities, and received many honorary degrees.

 "Few things are as meaningful as the judgment of your peers," said Rose.
 "For that reason and more, I am deeply honored to join a much-admired list of journalists who've received the National Press Club's Fourth Estate Award.
 Television is a collaborative medium and for every good thing that happens to me professionally, there are hundreds of people who make it possible."